mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 - **Find people who energize you and make you want to conquer the world.** Go be friends with them.
 Long-term friends multiply life's true wealth.
 - **Proximity rules in relationships.** Almost all relationships require proximity and intention to keep growing.
 True connection flourishes when we prioritize being present and intentional with one another.
 There are exceptions, but they are much rarer than you think.
 - **The energy you put out in the world, you get back.**
 - **Beware of over-delegation and being too far from the details.** I see too many people avoid real work.
 The work is in the details.
+The deeper you go, the better it gets.
+- **To enrich your professional life you have to be both strategic and detail-oriented.** Ideas alone aren't enough and being in the trenches blocks you seeing the horizon.
+Competitive edge lies when you can balance the two well.
 - **Doom scrolling and reading too much drowns out your inner voice.** Lean more towards action.
 - **Days with 0 output are the killers** and it matters when you know your primary focus but watch out for workaholic behavior.
 - **Imposter comes from over consuming.** You need to balance your production and consumption balance.